thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 ### Vistani Camp

 The camp is outside of Vallaki and is the home of both the Vistani and the Dusk Elves.
-When the party arrives most of the inhabitants of the camp are out searching for Annabelle but they can still talk with Luvash or Arrigal.
+When the party arrives most of the inhabitants of the camp are out **searching for Annabelle** but your players can still talk with Luvash or Arrigal.

 The Vistani will ask them to find Annabelle and to discover what happened at the *Wizards Of the Wines Winery.*